Mirin Dajo: Death

 In 1947, Dajo moved to Switzerland and initially was only granted a license to perform without the ability to speak to the public.
 In his performances Dajo used several assistants but, after many disappointments, he paired up with Jan Dirk de Groot who was his Dutch neighbour.
 According to De Groot, Dajo had several guardian angels, was telepathic, and could heal people.
-Time magazine reported on an appearance at the Coors Theatre in Zürich.
+Time magazine reported on an appearance at the Corso variety theatre in Zurich.
 The article alleged "that Dajo had 'proved' to Zurich doctors that his act was not based on fakery."

 On May 11, 1948, Dajo alleged that he was instructed by voices to eat a steel needle.
 It was surgically removed on May 13, 1948.
 He would need to spend much time recovering in the hospital, and to demonstrate his health he walked through Zurich directly after being released.
 Ten days later, when De Groot picked up his wife from the airport, Dajo lay down on a bed and went into a trance-like state.
 On arrival De Groot's wife was not comfortable with someone lying down as if dead, and asked De Groot to check his health.
 On the third day De Groot's wife asked him to check again, only this time his neck felt cold.
 The medical examiner announced he had been dead for a day.
 He was claimed to have died from an aortic rupture.